-The number of 90% and 95% mortgages on the market is on the increase so provided you meet lenders’ affordability criteria if you have a 10% or 5% deposit it may be possible for you to get a mortgage.
+The number of 90% and 95% mortgages on the market is on the increase so, provided you meet lenders’ affordability criteria, it’s entirely possible to get a mortgage if you have a 5% or 10% deposit.

 Whether you will be better off with an ordinary mortgage or using one of the government schemes will depend on your individual circumstances.
 An adviser will be able to talk you through your options and help you find the best deal.

 Call Which?
 Mortgage Advisers today for a free consultation on 0800 316 4071.